01-edu/Branch-Blockchain/Quest3 FestivalSmartContract/TimeAndPlace.md

 To be considered a festival, we need initially specify a time and a place.
 Everything else can be organized later.

+We will use a constructor function to set the time and place when the Smart Contract is deployed.

 ### Instructions

 - Create a new Smart Contract `TimeAndPlace`.